larevolucia/chaptr/README.md

 * **Automatic Sync**: Rating a book without a status sets it to *Read* by default, achieved by using `post_save` signals.
 * **User Feedback**: Notifications confirm when a rating is saved or updated.
 * **Flexible Control**: Ratings can be removed at any time.

+### Review System

+Lets readers share longer-form thoughts on a book, with a clear, edit-friendly flow on the detail page.

+* **Single, Text-Based Review**: Authenticated users can post one review per book.
+* **Inline Compose & Edit**: If you haven’t reviewed, a form appears.
+If you have, your review shows with an *Edit* button.
+* **One-Per-Book Guarantee**: A unique `(user, book)` constraint updates on re-submit (no duplicates).
+* **Clean Presentation**: Reviews appear under the book details.
+Your own review isn’t duplicated in the list.
+* **Lightweight Persistence**: Posting a review auto-ensures a minimal `Book` record for Admin and future library views.

 ### Authentication (Login, Logout & Sign-Up)